xiangp126/Let-Tmux/README.md

 Cflags: -I${includedir}

 ------------------------------------------------------------------------------------
-The name of the pc file must match what is used for check in configure file of Tmux.
+The name of the pc file must match what is used for checking in configure file of Tmux.
 Or ./configure of tmux also can not detect the existence of them.
-By search in the log of 'sh -x confgure --prefix=/home/pi/.usr &> pkg_config.log' we found it used ncurses or ncursesw for detection, not libncurses at first assumed.
+By searching the log of 'sh -x confgure --prefix=/home/pi/.usr &> pkg_config.log' we found it used ncurses or ncursesw for detection, not libncurses at first assumed.
 ------------------------------------------------------------------------------------

 > sh -x confgure --prefix=/home/pi/.usr &> pkg_config.log
 > vim pkg_config.log
 # partial of pkg_config.log